How do you plan a wedding in Nigeria? That’s what this post is going to answer, and most importantly, give you a roadmap.

 - Wedding List of Things to Buy and Budget

 - Pre-Wedding-Planning Quiz for Engaged Couples (to help you flesh out event details, and look and feel of the wedding)

-- How to Save Money on Your Nigerian Wedding
+- 9 Tips to Save Costs on Your Nigerian Wedding

 - Depending on how long to the wedding date and how big you want the wedding to be, put aside between 20% and 30% of your monthly salary for the next 6 months to one year.
 The further away the wedding date is.
 Save more if your planned wedding date is earlier than 9 to 12 months.